-The IT Sustainability at Intel IT has optimized the use of data center, compute, and office infrastructure to reduce their energy consumption, while leveraging collaboration technologies to reduce the need for employees to travel.
-Overall these efforts have resulted in cost savings of over \$114 million and the avoidance of more than 87,500 metric tons of $CO_2$ emissions.
-In recognition of Intel IT's sustainability achievements, Intel was named to Computerworld's 2010 and 2011 lists of "Top Green-IT Organizations".
+As Bill Guyon assesses the existing strategy for IT Sustainability, he can point to many achievements.
+Using Sustainable IT, Intel IT has optimized the use of data center, compute, and office infrastructure to reduce their energy consumption, while leveraging collaboration technologies to reduce the need for employees to travel.
+Overall, these efforts have resulted in cost savings of over \$114 million and the avoidance of more than 87,500 metric tons of CO_2 emissions.
+In recognition of Intel IT's sustainability achievements, Intel was named to Computerworld's 2010 and 2011 lists of 'Top Green-IT Organizations.'
 However, significant challenges exist.